spack/spack/lib/spack/docs/packaging_guide.rst

 provided on the command line and as part of an environment build with only **one process** being allowed to install a given package at a time.
-Refer to :ref:`Dependencies` for more information on dependencies and :ref:`Installing an Environment` for how to install an environment.
+Refer to :ref:`Dependencies` for more information on dependencies and :ref:`installing-environment` for how to install an environment.

 Concurrent processes may be any combination of interactive sessions and batch jobs.
 Which means a ``spack install`` can be running in a terminal